jpvasconcelos-m/easedesk/README.md

 3. **Run the application.**
    Execute the project using your preferred IDE or the relevant commands for your technology stack.

-Thank you for exploring this project and contributing to its improvement!
-Together, let's build an efficient and robust solution for managing helpdesk tickets. 🎉
+Thank you for exploring this project and contributing to its improvement! 🎉